Labradorite pocket gemstones

 Sort by

-Labradorite is a very interesting and powerful stone from a lithotherapy point of view.
-It is an enchanting stone, whose reflections are very pleasant to contemplate.
+Labradorite is an enchanting stone, with reflections that are very pleasing to the eye.
+It is also a very interesting and powerful stone from a lithotherapy point of view.

-Because of its powerful properties, it is also known as the "Therapist's Stone".
-It is particularly recommended for people whose profession is directly linked to the problems of others (medical professionals, social workers, etc.).
+Because of its powerful properties, Labradorite is particularly recommended for people whose professions are directly linked to the problems of others (medical profession, social workers, etc.).

-There are various varieties which, although they have the properties listed above, have their own specific characteristics.
+Labradorite comes in many varieties.
+Although they possess the properties listed above, they have their own particular characteristics.

-These include white Labradorite, rainbow moonstone and Peristerite, whose beauty is matched only by the serenity it exudes.
+One example is white Labradorite or rainbow moonstone - or Peristerite - whose beauty is matched only by the serenity it exudes.

-Larkivite and its elusive reflections will reveal another side of your personality in a moment of enchantment.
+Larkivite and its elusive reflections can reveal another side of your personality in a moment of enchantment.

 Golden Labradorite, on the other hand, awakens the solar being within you.